jim-schwoebel/allie/README.md

 - create single-file featurization mode (instead of folders)
 - add single-file cleaning mode (instead of folders)
 - add single-file augmentation mode (instead of folders)
-- tie new datasets with SurveyLex product / CLI interface with downloads
--  {class: {value: value}} prediction / only allow for csv files for training (get regression model prediction working)
-- add in default_augmenters / get live into Allie
-- add in default_cleaners / get live into Allie
 - create docker containers for production for any arbitrary data type / specify to AWS, GCP, or Azure deployment (in marketplaces) / Flask with Auth0 integration for custom APIs (submit file --> get back model results)
 - make sure Allie passes all tests on linux, etc. / contextualize tests around default settings
-- add new test cases into Allie / make tests work with new framework
-- enhance visualizers with audio (RMS power/25 samples), text (freqdist plot), image, video, and csv-specific analyses
-- documentation of the repository / jupyter notebooks with examples in research paper
 - Create nice CLI interface for all of Allie's functionality using OptionParser()
-- fix bugs associated with model loading with different model types (may require different configurations)
 - add in [statsmodels](https://www.statsmodels.org/stable/index.html) and [MLpy](http://mlpy.sourceforge.net/) dimensionality reduction techniques and modeling techniques
 - add in augmentation policies into visualizer to show which augmentation methods work to increase AUC / MSE
 - add in cleaning policies into visualizer to show which cleaning methods work to increase AUC / MSE